topherCantrell/computerarcheology/content/Virus/Stoned/README.md

 two 1K-chunks from the memory pool by subtracting 2 from this location.
 The virus then calculates the segment address of the reserved area and copies its entire length from 0000:7C00 to the permanent location.

 Why 2K?
-The virus is only 1/2K in length -- it just fits in the 512-byte bootsector of a floppy, and it needs only 1/2K to live in.
-However, the virus must check
+The virus is only 1/2K in length -- it just fits in the 512-byte bootsector.
+The virus must check (by loading) the bootsectors of disks into memory.
-(by loading) the bootsectors of disks into memory.
-Since the virus checks the fixed disk (as we will see), the read buffer must be 1K long; the virus is expecting fixed disks to use 1K sectors.
-Memory is reserved in 1K chunks, and the virus sets aside 2K to fill its 1.5K needs.
+Sectors are always 512 bytes.
+The virus only needs 1K.
+Yet it reserves 2K.
+The reason is a mystery -- for now.

 The segment value of the reserved memory is written into the virus data area at 000F -- just behind the offset value of 00E4.
 The indirect jump at 00DF makes a far jump from 07C0:00DF to RRRR:00E4 where RRRR is the reserved segment.
 The program picks up at the very next instruction in the listing except now it is running